dprindfu/EY-Water-Quality-Data-Challenge/README.md

 The problem splits naturally into *where* a station is and *when* a sample was taken:

-**Spatial signal** — Features that don't change over time: elevation, distance to coast, catchment hydrology (Pitman model parameters, mean annual runoff), Human Development Index, and irrigation extent.
+**Spatial signal** -- Features that don't change over time: elevation, distance to coast, catchment hydrology (Pitman model parameters, mean annual runoff), Human Development Index, and irrigation extent.
 These set the baseline chemistry at each location.

-**Temporal signal** — Date-specific features: Landsat 8 surface reflectance bands and indices, TerraClimate monthly climate variables, and CHIRPS rainfall.
+**Temporal signal** -- Date-specific features: Landsat 8 surface reflectance bands and indices, TerraClimate monthly climate variables, and CHIRPS rainfall.
 These capture seasonal dilution and concentration dynamics.

 Each target gets its own model because the three indicators respond to different physical drivers:

 - **TA → Gradient Boosting.** Alkalinity is geology-dominated.
 GB's sequential residual fitting extrapolates more smoothly than bagging methods when the validation geology differs from training.
 - **EC → Two-stage architecture.** Stage 1 learns the spatial baseline (typical EC at each station from geology and catchment features, trained on station means).
 Stage 2 learns the temporal residual (how EC deviates from the baseline on a given date, using climate and spectral features).
 This separation improved EC by ~0.02 over a single-stage ExtraTrees because it decouples the two fundamentally different signals.
 - **DRP → Random Forest (conservative depth).** Phosphorus signal is sparse and noisy.
 Deeper trees just memorized training stations.
-Soil chemistry features consistently hurt DRP in both CV and pseudo evaluation, confirming it's driven more by land use and rainfall than bedrock.
+Soil chemistry features consistently hurt DRP in both CV and leaderboard testing, confirming it's driven more by land use and rainfall than bedrock.

 A **monthly anomaly correction** adds the training set's average seasonal offset per month to each prediction.
-Simple, but worth ~0.016 on the leaderboard — alkalinity dips in summer from dilution, conductance peaks in winter from concentration.
+Simple, but worth ~0.016 on the leaderboard -- alkalinity dips in summer from dilution, conductance peaks in winter from concentration.

 ## Feature Engineering